Embark Behavioral Health

 Even just reminiscing about the friends and times when you were using substances, or romanticizing substance use in your thoughts or words.
 Even short periods around people or places that were part of our substance use are big warnings that you could be about to relapse.
 You tend to become your thoughts, so even thinking about your past is very dangerous.
 You have to be 100 percent vigilant about all of your emotions, thoughts, and habits.
 You are the only one who has control over this part of your recovery, and it is the most important area to prevent relapse.

 Friends who let friends use substances are not friends.
 As painful as it can be to tear yourself away from those who shared your substance use, it is far more painful to relapse, and to face all of the potential outcomes of continued substance use.
 Now, more than ever, you need to surround yourself with friends who completely support your recovery and who are not going to allow you to relapse.
 These are people who love you, who always have your back, and who want the best for you.

 Sometimes, true friends are hard to come by.
 But as you heal and look around, you will find them.
 There are other people who are just like you, and there are other people who will support you to the end of the world in your recovery.
 The power of friends is real.
 You know what you got by hanging out with those people who used substances with you.
 Now it is time to find out what real friends are.
 Their love is not dependent on you supporting their dependence on substances.
 True friends love you for who you are.
 Clean.
 Sober.
 And Wonderful.

 You have everything you need to prevent a relapse inside of you.
 Like a superhero accessing their superpower, you can protect your recovery and prevent your relapse every single day—your recovery matters.
 Do everything in your power to protect it.
 Today, tomorrow, and every day.

 Being proactive can help you prevent relapse.
-Call Potomac Programs 1-855-809-0409 if you need more support.
+Call Embark Behavioral Health 1-855-809-0409 if you need more support.
 Stay strong and stay well.